pippim/pippim.github.io/programs/iothings.md

 # CALL: light-tog2

-# NOTE: myisp.sh and hs100.sh must be installed for hs100 tp-link power plug.
+# NOTE: myisp.sh and hs100.sh must be installed for hs100 TP-Link power plug.

 # UPDT: September 29, 2022.
 After power outage IP changed from 20 to 19.
 #       March 14, 2023.
 After power outage IP changed from 19 to 20.